 From Highway 1 take the turn off for Exshaw, same turn off you take to Yamnuska.
 Drive north to the T-intersection and turn west.
 2 min down the road there will be a parking lot on the left hand side and a dump on the right hand side.
 Park here.
 Hike around the west side of the dump until you hit a series of old loggig roads.
 Trend generally to the gully between kid goat and nannny goat, watching for a cairn on the left hand side.
 Turn up the hill at the cairn and climb up to the wall.
 The trail will lead to the sport routes on the northeast end of Kid Goat wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Kid Goat Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Kid Goat Buttress:

 Featured Route For Kid Goat Buttress

 Grey Waves 5.8 5b 16 VI- 15 HVS 4c North America

 This beautiful route is a classic 5.8 sport route.
 Cool moves, excellent rock, and great exposure define this route.
 Pitch 1 (5.8 - 50m) - Climb up an arrete then out onto the face.
 Pass at possibly belay at 20m.
 Cross three overhangs to the belay station (shared with Keel Haul Wall), the second overhang is the toughest.
 Pitch 2 (5.8 - 25m) - ignore the bolt on the overhang to the right; this belongs to KHW; instead move stright up from the belay past two fixed pins and a pos...[more]
 Browse More Classics in International

 BETA PHOTO: Keel Haul and Grey Waves topo.
 Just FYI, I climbe...